sai-dev/sai/docs/DIFFERENCES-SAI-LZ.md

 # DIFFERENCES BETWEEN SAI AND LZ

+Even though SAI is based on Leela Zero, here is a summary of the main differences between SAI and Leela Zero.

+For complete technical exhaustiveness, refer to [the papers](/README.md#what)

 ## Engine differences

-More exhaustively than in the readme, even though SAI is based on Leela Zero, this is how SAI engine differs from Leela Zero's engine:
+SAI's engine differs from Leela Zero's engine:

 ### support for any komi